source-academy/code-metrics-lambda/README.md

 # code-metrics-lambdas
-AWS Lambda Functions For Evaluating Code Metrics
+AWS Lambda Function For Evaluating Code Metrics

-The code-metrics-lambdas is a aws lambda function, which can be used to calculate the code metrics such as number of tokens, runtime in milliseconds, memory consumption in kB
+The code-metrics-lambdas is a aws lambda function, which calculates code metrics of a Source program such as number of tokens, runtime in milliseconds, memory consumption in kB.

-Receives a JSON format,

-Returns a JSON containing the results of metric asked.
+The function receives a JSON format and returns a JSON containing the results of the code metrics.

 ## Input JSON format

-The input format consists of metric_type and studentProgram

-this lambda supports 3 metric_type input:
+The are currently 3 metric types supported by the function:

 1. code_length,
 2. runtime,